 Family Christmas Traditions can occur whether your family is large or small, and young or old.
 Establishing traditions can enhance relationships, evoke warm feelings and create memories that last a lifetime.

 Over the years, we’ve read numerous books about the value of family traditions.
-They add stability to the yearly calendar as the kids eagerly anticipate and participate in the preparations for each special event.
+They add stability to the yearly calendar as the kids and grandkids eagerly anticipate and participate in the preparations for each special event.

 Our Family Christmas Traditions really are a “month-full” of activities and routines that we’ve established over the course of many years.
 Here are a few of the many we have: